laravelcompany/laravelcompany.com/src/content/products/laravel-mail.md

 Whether it’s **fraud protection**, **malware detection**, or **compliance (CAN-SPAM/BEC)** — we’ve got you covered.

-> Email is risky biz.
+> Email is a risky biz.
 Laravel Mail gives you visibility, protection, and trust.

 ### ✉️ **Transactional Emails**